by Catherine Pratt

 a web site at 99U with more ideas on how to be more focused.

-Procrastinating - Could be a sign of anxiety
+Procrastinating - Could it be a sign of anxiety?

 Procrastination used to end up paralyzing me into complete inaction.
 It wasn't until I understood that I was really feeling anxiety that I was finally able to break free from it.
 The Weekes method is such a great way to overcome anxiety.
 So easy to do too.
 It's truly life changing.

 Your attitude is the key to your success but are you really aware of what your attitude is in regards to going after your dreams?